Rcrossmeister/RLQG/README.md

 git clone https://huggingface.co/meta-llama/Llama-2-7b-hf
 ```

-Or you can replace the local path at argument `--model_name_or_path` by the repository name of huggingface (e.g. `meta-llama/Llama-2-7b-hf`) in the following training script, the model weight will be download and load automatically.
+Or you can replace the local path at argument `--model_name_or_path` by the repository name of huggingface (e.g. `meta-llama/Llama-2-7b-hf`) in the following training script, the model weight will be downloaded and loaded automatically.

 ## Training